saifulislam88/nginx-proxy-manager/nginx-proxy-manager-README.md

-## Nginx proxy manager install using bash script in Linux
+## Nginx proxy manager install using bash script in Linux | Docker Based Installation

 **To install the Nginx Proxy Manager, follow these steps using the provided script:**